Female Architect Left Her Stamp On This Countryside Block

 Early Female Architect Adds Her Stamp

 Few women were trained as architects during this building period, but that didn’t stop Alice Jackson.
 She was born in a suburb of Chicago in 1863 and showed an early interest in designing and building.
-She then married a man who was in the lumber business and built several homes in Nebraska City, Nebraska.
+She then married a man in the lumber business and built several homes in Nebraska City, Nebraska.
 Later, she and her husband moved to Kansas City, where she designed twenty homes.
-Three of them are on this block, at 221 W. 53rd, 201 W. 53rd, and 248 W. 53rd Terrace.
+Three are on this block, at 221 W. 53rd, 201 W. 53rd, and 248 W. 53rd Terrace.

-The slideshow below shows the rest of the homes on the block as they looked in 1940.
+The photos below show the rest of the homes on the block as they looked in 1940.

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.